davidalliger/fluentsy/README.md

 - A registered and logged-in user with a profile can edit a language.
 - A registered and logged-in user with a profile can delete a language.

-## Possible Future Features

 ### Search
+- Search by username
 - Search by language
-- Search by username
 - Search by country

-- Search by who's currently online
+## Possible Future Features

 ### Availability
 - Set availability time slots on a personal calendar